minghsu0107/kustomize-manifests/README.md

 4. Service load balancer (optional)

-The service load balancer will create daemon pods listening on port 80 on all nodes and proxy external traffic to the ingress service (Traefik).
-If you are using K3s, you will already have a service LB out-of-the-box.
+The service load balancer will create a daemonset with each pod listening on node ports specified by sevices of type `LoadBalancer` (eg. Traefik service).
+Those daemon pods will proxy external traffic to these services.
+If you are using K3s, you will have a service LB out-of-the-box.
 However, service load balancer is optional.
-You could add your external IPs to service declaration in `ingress/traefik.yaml`.
+You could add your external IPs to Traefik service declaration (in `ingress/traefik.yaml`).
 This way, your Traefik instance can receive external traffics without service LB.

 ## Notes for K3s Configurations
 - You need to disable Traefik, which is deployed by default.